-EVENTBIN or USRBIN with WHAT(1)=8:
+EVENTBIN/USRBIN with WHAT(1)=8 and 18:

 Special user-defined 3D binning.
-Two variables are discontinuous (e.g. region number), the third one is continuous, but not necessarily a space coordinate.
+Two variables are discontinuous (by default region number and lattice number), the third one is continuous, but not necessarily a space coordinate.

 Variable Туре Default Override Routine

 1 st integer region number MUSRBR

 2 nd integer lattice cell number LUSRBL

 3 rd float no default FUSRBV